mebrunet/softap-setup-page/README.md

 	cd modules
 	sudo make PLATFORM=photon clean all program-dfu

+Note: when flashing the `develop` branch to your device, you need to add PARTICLE_DEVELOP=1 to your environment variables available at runtime.
+On linux:

+	export PARTICLE_DEVELOP=1
+	sudo -E make PLATFORM=photon clean all program-dfu

 Enjoy connecting your Photon to the WiFi without an app!

 **Note:** This should be build against v0.4.4 or develop in order to work properly.